Jonny Wilkinson: Media

 Wilkinson wrote a column for The Times occasionally until 2011, often during periods of high media focus on rugby, such as Six Nations tournaments and Rugby World Cups.
 He has also written five books, which have been published by Headline.
-The first, Lions and Falcons: My Diary of a Remarkable Year, written with ghostwriter Neil Squires who also helped Wilkinson in a few other books, was released in 2001, and followed a turbulent rugby year for him.
-The diary documented the England rugby player's strike, the Newcastle Falcons winning the Powergen Cup, the 2001 Six Nations Championship and the British & Irish Lions tour at the end of the year.
-After helping England win the Rugby World Cup with his last-ditch effort in 2003, he released his second book in 2004.
-The book, My World, was largely picture-based, with less writing than in his previous publication.
-The writing that it did contain was focused on his experience of the 2003 World Cup, and how his life had altered following the winning drop goal.
+The first, Lions and Falcons: My Diary of a Remarkable Year, written with ghostwriter Neil Squires who also helped Wilkinson in a few other books, was published in 2001, and followed a turbulent rugby year for him.
+The diary documented the England rugby players' strike, the Newcastle Falcons winning the Powergen Cup, the 2001 Six Nations Championship and the British & Irish Lions tour at the end of the year.
+After helping England win the Rugby World Cup with his last-ditch effort in 2003, he published his second book in 2004.
+The book, My World, was largely picture-based, with less text than in his previous book.
+The book focused on his experience of the 2003 World Cup, and how his life had altered following the winning drop goal.

-In 2005 How To Play Rugby My Way, which accompanied the BBC series "Jonny's Hotshots", was released.
+In 2005 How to Play Rugby My Way, which accompanied the BBC series Jonny's Hotshots, was published.
 It was largely a coaching/instruction manual, with tips and techniques for rugby playing.
-It also included small insights to Wilkinson's family life and the relationships which have allowed his rugby playing to flourish.
-Wilkinson's book Tackling Life, was released in 2008.
-This book focuses on how his aspect on life changed after his injury woes, and how he overcame them.
-His fifth book, Jonny: My Autobiography was released in 2011.
+It also included small insights into Wilkinson's family life and the relationships which have allowed his rugby playing to flourish.
+Wilkinson's next book, Tackling Life, was published in 2008.
+This book focuses on how his attitude to life changed after his injury woes, and how he overcame them.
+His fifth book, Jonny: My Autobiography, was published in 2011.

 Since his retirement from playing, Wilkinson has appeared as a studio pundit for Sky Sports and ITV Sport, working on coverage of the Champions Cup, Six Nations Championship, Rugby World Cup and England Internationals.